pschragger/generic-n-tier-dockers/README.md

 ## Adding example dockers

 Create a new branch in this repo to start creating a new example.
-Since we are setting this up on the same machine we should try to keep the exposed ports from overlapping.
+Since we are setting up development environments on the same machine we should try to keep the exposed ports from overlapping.
 The mapping is the local port to the docker port.

-The idea is that you can cd to the directory of the docker you wish do deploy and run the command: docker-compose up --build to build and deploy the docker image.
+The idea is that you can cd to the directory of n-tier service docker you wish do deploy and run the command: docker-compose up --build to build and deploy the docker images.
 Please note that in the future the builds may fail if the docker base images move.

 ### 2-tier Dockers